Wabri/old_dotfiles/README.md

 file from config/.i3

 this configuration of i3wm, use package:
-- terminator (simple linux terminal)
+- rxvt-unicode (simple linux terminal, the configuration of this terminal is the file .Xresources)
 - i3blocks (use to create the bar)
 - nautilus or thunar (file manager)
 - feh (for desktop wallpaper)